strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 }
 ```

-You can see that the test case basically apply the YAML representation of Kafka and expect creation of `Kafka` customer
+You can see that the test case basically applies the YAML representation of Kafka and expects the creation of a `Kafka` customer
 resource object in Kubernetes cluster is correct.
-This is applied for every custom resource supported by `Strimzi` for instance `KafkaConnect`, `KafkaMirrorMaker`, `KafkaBridge`,
+This is applied for every custom resource supported by `Strimzi`, such as `KafkaConnect`, `KafkaMirrorMaker`, `KafkaBridge`,
 `KafkaTopic`, `KafkaUser` and so on.

 ### System tests

 After this level is successfully completed we can talk about our system tests.
-Take a look on the informal definition again:
+Take a look at the informal definition again:

 > System testing is a level of testing that validates the complete and fully integrated software product.
 > The purpose of a system test is to evaluate the end-to-end system specifications.